 A student who plans to do graduate work in Physics should complete Physics 205 and 206, as well as all of the 300-level Physics courses.
-In related fields, he should complete the Mathematics sequence 111, 112, 211, 212, 311, 312 before the end of the Junior year.
+In related fields, he should complete the Mathematics sequence 111, 112, 211, 212 and 304 before the end of the Junior year, and Mathematics 306 and 310 in the Junior or Senior year.
 Four semesters of algebra, two semesters of geometry and one semester of plane trigonometry should be completed in high school, if possible.
 A reading knowledge of two modern foreign languages is desirable for those planning to enter graduate school.